adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 //* EdgeBridge Tutorial - code section (1/2)
 ```
 Make sure to uncomment all sections within the file (the total will tell you how many sections there are).

+#### Remove Analytics and AEPIdentity
+To remove the Analytics and AEPIdentity extensions:
+1. Click the dropdown chevron next to `EdgeBridgeTutorialApp` in the left-side navigation panel.
+2. Click the dropdown chevron next to the `EdgeBridgeTutorialApp` folder.
+3. Click the `AppDelegate.swift` file.

+Inside you will see code blocks for this tutorial marked by a header and footer `EdgeBridge Tutorial - remove section (n/m)` (where `n` is the current section and `m` is the total number of sections in the file).

+Simply delete everything between the header and footer, and make sure to do this for all "remove section" blocks within the file.

 For details on the various Edge extensions used, see the [table of related projects](../../README.md#related-projects).